revbayes/revbayes/help/md/dnInverse.md

 for example where
 Pr(x | Model, Condition) = Pr(x | Model) / Pr(Condition is satisfied)

+In general, there may be cases where it is desirable to sample from or observe a distribution subject to some form of ascertainment condition.
+For example, one may wish to sample from a normal distribution `X ~ dnNormal(0, 1)` subject to some constraint _C(x)_ on _x_ – such as a condition that _x_ > 0.

+In order to compute the probability of an observed value of _x_ given the constraint, we need to divide Pr(x) by Pr(_C(x)_) – in this example, Pr(_x_ > 0).
+This probability is difficult to calculate in general.
+But in specific cases, Pr(C(x)) corresponds to the probability of observing a specific value _y_ from some other distribution _dist_.

+In this case, our likelihood could be computed by `dist.clamp(y); conditioned_probability = x.probability() / dist.probability()`.

+`dnInverse` allows such likelihoods to be computed during inference under MCMC(MC), where the overall probability is obtained by multiplies the probabilities of each indepedent component of the model.
+Hence, `Y ~ dnInverse(dist); Y.clamp(y)` gives a model element whose probability corresponds to `1 / dist.probability()`.

 ## details
 ## authors
 Martin R. Smith